An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Experiments

 \subsection{Evaluating the effectiveness of synthetic data}

-Based on our constructed baseline, we conduct the empirical studies on synthetic data from the proposed inter-class image generation (\emph{Ours (gen.)}) and intra-class image augmentation (\emph{Ours (aug.)}) pipelines across three scenarios: no data (S1), limited data (S2), and abundant data (S3).
+Based on our constructed baseline, and complemented by two widely used TBPR baselines (IRRA~\cite{jiang2023cross} and RaSa~\cite{bai2023rasa}), we conduct the empirical studies on synthetic data from the proposed inter-class image generation (\emph{Ours (gen.)}) and intra-class image augmentation (\emph{Ours (aug.)}) across three scenarios: no data (S1), limited data (S2), and abundant data (S3).

 \textbf{Study on inter-class image generation.} The results are shown in Table~\ref{tab-1.1}.
-(1) In S1, integrating \emph{Ours (gen.)} into \emph{Baseline} significantly improves performance across all datasets.
-Generating large-scale synthetic data ($1.5$ million here) by our proposed pipeline, employed for training baseline, enriches the model with domain knowledge, boosting performance.
+(1) In S1, integrating \emph{Ours (gen.)} into \emph{Baseline} significantly boosts performance across all datasets.
+Our pipeline generates large-scale synthetic data ($1.5$ million here) to enrich the baseline with domain knowledge, enhancing performance.
 (2) In S2, the limited real data fails to train baseline, degrading same results with in S1.
-Fortunately, our pipeline can generate abundant synthetic data based on the $8$ real pairs, which are then employed to train baseline, thereby improving performance.
+Fortunately, our pipeline can generate abundant synthetic data based on the $8$ real pairs\footnote{The 8 pairs are randomly sampled from the training set and serve to provide domain-specific contextual cues about pedestrian style—sufficient to ensure robust performance.}, which are then employed to train baseline, thereby improving performance.
 Further, pre-training with $1.5$ million synthetic samples from S1 further enhances results.
 (3) In S3, a startup promising performance has been achieved due to the abundance of real data for training baseline.
 However, incorporating \emph{Ours (gen.)} further enhances results.
 (4) Compared to state-of-the-art methods (in Table~\ref{tab-1}), which rely on real data for training, our data generation pipeline integrated into the constructed baseline achieves promising results.

-Notably, the number of synthetic data can vary in our pipeline, with $1.5$ million samples in S1 and $0.1$ million in S2 and S3, balancing resource constraints and performance.
-S2 simulation uses $8$ real data pairs, adjustable as needed.
-Performance impact with different parameters is analyzed in the supplementary material.

-\textbf{Study on intra-class image augmentation.} As shown in Table~\ref{tab-1.1}, integrating synthetic data ($0.03$ million) from our intra-class image augmentation pipeline into model training (\emph{Ours (gen.\&aug.)}) consistently enhances performance on all datasets.
-We also conduct experiments to assess the impact of varying the number of augmented intra-class images on performance in the supplemental material.
+\textbf{Study on intra-class image augmentation.} As shown in Table~\ref{tab-1.1}, adding synthetic data ($0.03$ million) from our intra-class image augmentation (\emph{Ours (gen.\&aug.)}) consistently enhances performance across baselines on all datasets.